corndel-swe/java-supportbank/docs/day-1-exercises.md

 > You can debug your CLI with arguments by running a command like
 >
 > ```bash
-> ./mvnw -q exec:java -Dexec.mainClass="com.corndel.supportbank.exercises.HelloWorld" -Dexec.args="Alice"
+> ./mvnw exec:java -Phelloworld -Dexec.args="Alice"
 > ```

 ## Exercise 4: Attaching a subcommand